NASAWorldWind/WorldWindJava/README.md

 ## GDAL

 GDAL is a translator library for raster and vector geospatial data formats provided by the Open Source Geospatial Foundation.
 GDAL libraries and native binaries are not provided by WorldWindEarth/WorldWind Java, but are needed to build.
 The Gradle build will pull the necessary libraries from Maven.
-Please see the GDAL_README.txt for details on where to obtain the native binaries and other details.
+Please see the file GDAL_README.txt for details on where to obtain the native binaries and other details.

 ## License